Easy Authentic Spanish Gazpacho Recipe

 The History of Gazpacho

-Like many classic Spanish dishes, gazpacho has ancient roots, but has only grown to international popularity in the last two centuries.
+Like many classic Spanish dishes, gazpacho has ancient roots, but it has achieved international popularity in the last two centuries.

 Similar recipes using stale bread, garlic, water, olive oil, vinegar and salt first appeared in the Iberian Peninsula around the arrival of the Romans, and the use of cumin shows the Arab or "Moorish" influences that are so distinctive in Spanish cuisine.

 Peasants in Andalusia quickly adopted the dish and began to make it their own.
-Over time, every region or comarca developed their own particular recipe.
+Over time, every region or comarca developed its own unique recipe.

 - Where Does the Name "Gazpacho" Come From?